 Dalton Highway Car Rental

-It’s not so easy to rent a car for driving the Dalton Highway.
+Renting a car to drive the Dalton Highway is not so easy.
 Most rental companies do not allow access to the Dalton Highway.
-It is an industrial road in not very good condition, built to facilitate the construction of the pipeline.
-It is mostly used by truckers in oversized trucks carrying supplies to oilfield workers at the Deadhorse camp on Prudhoe Bay.
+It is an industrial road in poor condition, built to facilitate the pipeline’s construction.
+Truckers mainly use it in oversized trucks carrying supplies to oilfield workers at the Deadhorse camp on Prudhoe Bay.
 And the drive through Dalton is tough.
-It’s mostly graveled road, steep and slippery in places, and muddy in others.
+It’s graveled chiefly roads, steep and slippery in places and muddy in others.
 There are many trucks, and it happens that a stone thrown from under the truck tire will damage the windshield.

 When renting a car for Dalton Highway, you must mention it with the rental company, as driving gravel roads requires additional car equipment and insurance.
 You can rent a car for Dalton Highway in Fairbanks from:

 Before our trip, we thoroughly researched all car rental companies for the Dalton Highway and checked their terms and prices.
 We decided to rent a car from Alaska Auto Rental, which worked out great.
-The service and the car were of the highest standard.
+We got a good car, well prepared for this route, and the service was on the highest level.
 Check out our detailed review and photos.